RiverGlide/CukeSalad/README.md

 Notice how the `value_of` lines use symbols that correspond to the wording `'the number '10' to the number '10'` in the "When" step.

-There is some 'syntactic sugar' that we can use to dress this up a little and make it read nicer... a simple attribute mapping:
+There is some 'syntactic sugar' that we can use to dress this up a little and make it read nicer... a simple attribute mapping (using Ruby 1.9.x syntax):

     in_order_to "add", the_number: :first_number, to_the_number: :second_number do
         enter the :first_number